temporalio/documentation/blog/2022-05-26-caching-api-requests-with-long-lived-workflows.md

 8. `EVENT_TYPE_TIMER_STARTED`: the Workflow used `setTimeout()` to pause until tomorrow

 With one API request per day, `exchangeRatesWorkflow()` can run for almost 6,250 days (approximately 17 years) before running into the 50,000 event limit.
-However, you should still handle this limit.
+However, you should still avoid running into this limit.
 And that's what Continue-As-New is for.

 You can think of Continue-As-New as restarting your Workflow from an initial state.